KF-Art/lxqt-tuning/README.md

 ## Monospace font

 Currently, my favorite monospace font is JetBrains Mono NL.
 So, we will install it.
-This process will be universal for all distributions.
 You can use any font you like, of course.

+Arch Linux, Manjaro and derivatives (Using yay in this example):

+    yay -S nerd-fonts-jetbrains-mono

+Cereus Linux or Void with cereus-extra repository:

+    # xbps-install -S jetbrains-mono-font

+OpenSUSE (using opi):

+    opi jetbrains-mono-nerd-fonts

+For the rest of distros, this process will be universal for all distributions.

 First, fetch the font itself: